cdeck3r/INCAS/docs/README.md

 #### Main course of actions:

-1. Configure SSID and password in `wpa_supplicant.conf`
 1. Run discovery script and write results in camera configuration file

-#### Alternative Extensions:
+#### Alternative extensions:

-2a.
-Write config file manually and copy onto the raspi
+1a.
+Write config file manually or take a ready-made one and copy onto the raspi

-**Preconditions:** Wifi cameras are setup and online in the same wifi network.
+**Preconditions:** Both, raspi and Wifi cameras, are setup and online in the same wifi network .

 **Postconditions:** INCAS raspi software can access the networked cameras via wifi.

 ------------------------

-### Use Case 2: Calibrate cameras
+### Use Case: Calibrate cameras

 **Primary Actor**: Developer
 **Scope**: INCAS